Download our FREE Information Booklet:

 Your surgeon will make five to seven small incisions and insert tube-like instruments through them.
 The abdomen will be filled with gas to help the surgeon view the abdominal cavity.
 A camera will be inserted through one of the tubes that will display images on a monitor in the operating room.
 In this manner, your surgeon will be able to work inside your abdomen without making a larger incision.

 During the Roux-en-Y procedure, the stomach is divided and separated.
 A small pouch is created at the top of the stomach and the rest is permanently separated.
 The small intestine is then attached to the new pouch creating a new digestive tract.

 Once the surgery is completed, you will be taken to a post-operative or recovery unit where a nurse will monitor your progress.
 It is important that your bandages be kept clean and dry.
 You will be asked to walk the night of surgery.
 You will undergo a swallow study on the first postoperative day to make sure there are no problems.
 If there are no problems, you will be discharged on postoperative day two.
 You will be scheduled for a follow-up appointment within two weeks after you are discharged from the hospital.

 14. How long will I be in the hospital?

 Usually, patients are in the hospital for two to five days.

 15.What are the risks associated with a Roux-en-Y procedure?

-As with any surgery, there are risks such as bleeding, infection, or an adverse reaction to anesthesia.
-Other risks include anastigmatic leakage, deep venous thrombosis, pulmonary embolism, follow-up operations to correct complications, increased risk for gallstones and nutritional deficiencies such as anemia.
+As with any surgery, there are risks such as bleeding, infection, or an adverse reaction to anaesthesia.
+Other risks include anastigmatic leakage, deep venous thrombosis, pulmonary embolism, follow-up operations to correct complications, increased risk for gallstones and nutritional deficiencies such as anaemia.
 Your surgeon will inform you of the risks prior to surgery.